 As a mom, I always try to be as prepared as possible for unexpected injuries and boo-boos, and I like to have a portable first aid kit to take with me on family outings.
 I can’t begin to count how many times my small kit of first aid supplies has come in handy over the years!
 This easy first aid kit sewing tutorial is a great sewing project no matter your level of sewing experience, and it is a great project to use up fabric scraps from your stash.

-I am always on the hunt for out-of-the-ordinary gift ideas to serve as stocking-stuffers for family members, or unique gifts for teachers, friends, and neighbors.
-These Portable First-Aid Kit Rolls are the perfect combination of function and style, as essential first-aid supplies are stowed away in an attractive fabric organizer, complete with a feminine bow.
+I am always on the hunt for unique gift ideas for family members, teachers, friends, and more.
+This first aid kit roll is the perfect combination of function and style, as essential first aid supplies are stowed away in an attractive fabric organizer, complete with a pretty bow.
 Tucked in a glove box, brief case, diaper bag or gym bag, this is one gift that is sure to come in handy!

-To make this portable first-aid roll, you will need…
+To make this portable first aid kit, you will need…

 - Fabric in two coordinating patterns